1.2.19 Provisions and contingent liabilities

 The Company's board of directors has overall responsibility for the establishment and oversight of the Group's risk management framework.This note presents information about the risks associated with its financial instruments, the Company's objectives, policies and processes for measuring and managing risk, and the Company's management of capital.

 The Company is exposed to credit risk as a result of the risk of counterparties non performance or default on their obligations.
 The Company's exposure to credit risk primarily relates to investments, accounts receivable and cash and cash equivalents.
 The Company monitors and limits its exposure to credit risk on a continuous basis.
-The Company's credit risk associated with accounts receivable is primarily related to party not able to settle their obloigation as agreed.
-To manage this the Company periodically reviews the finanial reliability of its customers, taking into account the financial condition, current economic trends and analysis of historical bad debts and ageing of accounts receivables.
+The Company's credit risk associated with accounts receivable is primarily related to party not able to settle their obligation as agreed.
+To manage this the Company periodically reviews the financial reliability of its customers, taking into account the financial condition, current economic trends and analysis of historical bad debts and ageing of accounts receivables.

 Trade receivables